 Many of your women characters seem to have a rebellious streak and seem to be longing for empowerment.
 Do you notice all man-woman relationships to be fundamentally complicated?
 Please give two examples.

-Do you feel that there has been a change in the gender dynamics with reference to relationships and marriage over the last few decades?
+Do you feel that there has been a change in gender dynamics concerning relationships and marriage over the last few decades?
 Give two examples (for example the marriage of today’s youth compared to their parents’).

 In my novel Before We Visit the Goddess, the grandmother, Sabitri, marries a man who falls in love with her, but she is certainly the financially dependent one in that relationship, and that affects the dynamics in her marriage.
 The granddaughter, Tara, growing up in the US in current times, chooses to live with a man without getting married to him.
 In terms of power dynamics, it is a whole other kind of relationship.
 However, as the book demonstrates, that kind of relationship can also have its problems, particularly with commitment.